sarafinmahtab/MakeChat-App/README.md

 # Make Chat Application
-### REG: 2014331063, 100% Done Alone

 Make Chat is a desktop chat application developed based on the theory of Socket Programming where multiple client user connect them through server and can chat continously.
 This project is an academic project.

 ## Base Features

 * Continuous multiple Clients chat system.
-  Details: When a client sends a message, it is received by server as a message object.
-Then the server broadcast the message object to all the connected clients with the server.
-* Can save exchange messages in a text file.
+* Can save the exchanged messages in a text file.
 * Individual Server and port has individual chat system.
-[Additioanl Feature]
+[Additional Feature]
 * Loads previous messages from database when get connected in the same chat system again.
-[Additioanl Feature]
+[Additional Feature]

 ## Getting Started